Behind the scenes - Getting in touch

 “I really enjoy your station, manned by educated, well spoken, interesting, erudite, witty and chatty, Normal, experienced, presenters It is a real pleasure to have you all keep me company”.

-We’d really like you to know how much the comments are valued - and thought you might like to know a little about how we handle your messages.
+We thought you might like to know a little about how we handle your messages.

-Some don’t necessarily require replies or the automatic instant ‘bounce-back’ email or our FAQs give the necessary answers.
-We’d love to reply to every note, but given the huge quantity, we’d have no time to do any broadcasting!
+Some don’t necessarily require replies - and the automatic instant ‘bounce-back’ email or our FAQs gives many of the necessary answers.

 Requests for particular songs are best addressed directly to our dedicated weekly request show with Paul Robey.